 What are forewords and testimonials?

-As I shared in last week’s post on front and back matter, a testimonial is a quote from a reader or industry influencer endorsing your book.
+As I shared in an earlier post on front and back matter, a testimonial is a quote from a reader or industry influencer endorsing your book.
 These quotes usually range from one sentence to one paragraph, though if someone has something truly outstanding to say it might be a bit longer.

 A foreword is a longer passage written by an industry influencer that also endorses you and your book.
 Forewords are usually between one and three pages long and go into more depth about your relationship with the influencer and why you are the best person to be writing this book.